 A Physical Therapy Wellness Assessment is similar to the idea of a ‘routine physical’ from a physician.
-You will receive a comprehensive movement assessment to identify any areas of dysfunction that may predispose you to pain or injury during your typical daily tasks and exercise.
-Examples are identifying poor posture associated with back pain; identifying ankle instability that may result in sprains during running; identifying asymmetries in strength or mobility.
-You will be given the results of your movement assessment and a home program / recommendations for strengthening, mobilizing, and correcting as needed.
+You will receive a comprehensive movement assessment to identify how you move and any areas of compensation and asymmetry that may predispose you to pain or injury during your typical daily tasks and exercise.
+You will be given the results of your movement assessment along with a home program with recommendations for improving or maintaining your performance and function.

-What is the difference between a Physical Therapy Wellness Assessment and a Physical Therapy Evaluation?
+What is the difference between a Wellness Assessment and an Evaluation?